MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-how-to-collaborate-distribute-dashboards-reports.md

 ### Publish to public web sites

-With **Publish to web**, you can publish Power BI reports to the whole Internet by embedding interactive visualizations in blog posts, web sites, social media, and other online communications on any device.
+With **Publish to web**, you can publish Power BI reports to the whole Internet by embedding visualizations in blog posts, web sites, social media, and other online communications.
 Anyone on the Internet can view your reports, and you have no control over who can see what you've published.
 They don't need a Power BI license.
 Publishing to the web is available only for reports that you can edit.
 You can't publish reports to the web if they're shared with you or if they're in an app.
 Read about how to [publish to the web](service-publish-to-web.md).

 >[!Warning]
 >Use [Publish to web](service-publish-to-web.md) only to share content publicly, not for internal sharing.

 ## Print or save as PDF or other static file

+From the Power BI service, you can print, save as PDF, or save as other static file format, any of these items:

+- An entire dashboard
+- A dashboard tile
+- A report page
+- A paginated report
-You can print or save as PDF (or other static file format) an entire dashboard, dashboard tile, report page, or visualization from the Power BI service.
-You can only print reports one page at a time.
+- A visualization from the Power BI service.

+You can only print Power BI reports one page at a time.
 You can't print the entire report at once.
 Read about how to [print or save a report or dashboard as a static file](../consumer/end-user-print.md).

+Paginated reports, on the other hand, are designed to be printed.
+Read a [comparison of Power BI reports and paginated reports](../paginated-reports/paginated-reports-report-builder-power-bi.md#compare-power-bi-reports-and-paginated-reports) for details.

 ## Create and deploy template apps